johnbillion/wp-json-schemas/readme.md

 ## Breaking changes

-If a breaking change needs to be made to the schema then the major version number of this library will be increased.
+If a breaking change is made to the schema then the major version number of this package will be incremented.

 * Version 4 switched to using JSON Schema `draft/2019-09`.
 Prior to this, `draft-07` was used.